kits-ab/kits/_posts/blogg/2017-02-06-serverless-1.md

 ### Events

-Even if functions are the heros of serverless architectures they still need to be triggered somehow.
+Even if functions are the heroes of serverless architectures they still need to be triggered somehow.
 The trigger can be a lot of things; a message on a queue, an event from an IoT device or maybe another function.
 I'll get back to these in a later post but for now we are going to use a normal HTTP request to trigger the function.

 Open the file `serverless.yml` and locate the events section.
 Uncomment the following lines to instruct AWS to setup API Gateway to provide the GET endpoint `/hello` that calls the function.